raceconditionrunning/raceconditionrunning.github.io/README.md

 To supply elevation data, run `make replace-route-elevations` and `make normalize-routes-in-place`.

+If your route starts or ends at a new location, add a new feature to the `routes/locations.json` file.

 #### Typical workflow for adding routes

 Here are the concrete steps for making and adding routes to the repo: